-Research Professor, Head of the Genetics and Metabolism of Rare Cancers Laboratory, INSERM U970 – Paris-Cardiovascular Research Centre of the Georges Pompidou Hospital (HEGP), University Paris, Paris, France
+Research Professor, Head of the Genetics and Metabolism of Rare Cancers Laboratory, INSERM U970 – Paris-Cardiovascular Research Centre of the Georges Pompidou Hospital (HEGP), Université de Paris, Paris, France

 Dr Favier’s primary interests are the fields of pheochromocytomas and paragangliomas and familial cancers associated with mitochondrial dysfunctions.
 She has a strong interest in mutations in genes encoding TCA cycle enzymes such as succinate dehydrogenase (SDH).
 Thanks to the wide collection of tumours of the COMETE network and to the unique experimental models generated in the lab, she has made pioneering discoveries in the field, demonstrating the links between SDH mutations and pseudo-hypoxia, epithelial-to-mesenchymal transition or epigenetic modifications.
 Dr Favier was the previous co-chair of the Pheochromocytoma Research Support Organization (PRESSOR) and is the current head of the pheochromocytoma and paraganglioma working group of the European Network for the Study on Adrenal Tumors (ENS@T).

 |P Ghosh PhD

 Associate Professor of Biochemistry and Molecular Medicine in the University of California Davis (UCD), CA, USA, with joint appointments in the Department of Urology, UCD, and the VA Northern California Health Care System

 Paramita M Ghosh, PhD's expertise lies in the study of signal transduction pathways, especially related to prostate cancer.
 Dr Ghosh is a chartered member of the Basic Mechanisms in Cancer Therapeutics Study Section of the National Institutes of Health, and has also been a repeat reviewer for the Department of Defense Congressionally Directed Medical Research Programs.
 She is a member of the American Association for Cancer Research and her work has been awarded both at home and abroad.

 |W W de Herder MD, PhD

 Professor de Herder’s major research interests are neuroendocrine and adrenal tumors/Cushing’s syndrome and history of (neuro-)endocrinology.
 He is a member of several international and Dutch national societies.
 He served as chairman and vice-chairman of ENETS as well as advisor of ENETS and North American Neuroendocrine Tumor Society (NANETS).

 |D J Marsh PhD

 |C J McCabe BSc, PhD

-Professor of Molecular Endocrinology, Director of Postgraduate Research, School of Clinical and Experimental Medicine, University of Birmingham, UK
+Professor of Molecular Endocrinology, Deputy Director of the Institute of Metabolism and Systems Research, Theme Lead for Endocrinology, University of Birmingham, UK